 Although the testing is voluntary, by taking part you will discover if you and your family are at risk from radon in your home.
 You will help us to assess the health risk in your area and to ensure that any money spent on radon reduction is used appropriately.
 The overall data will be analysed to provide information on how to reduce the health risk from this proven cause of lung cancer.

 The risks applying to workplaces are similar to those applying to private homes and employers have a statutory duty to protect workers from exposure to radon.
-Details of responsibilities under Health and Safety Legislation, and related issues, are available in Health and Safety Executive (HSE) Publication ‘Radon in the Workplace’, which be can accessed via the link in the 'Related Sites' section of this page.
+Details of responsibilities under Health and Safety Legislation, and related issues, are available in Health and Safety Executive (HSE) Publication ‘Radon in the Workplace’, which can be accessed via the link in the 'Related Sites' section of this page.

 Special provisions apply to the protection of new buildings in radon affected areas and Building Regulations currently require building works to include appropriate measures to prevent potential health risks according to the underlying risk in the area.
 For more information, click on the Building Standards situated in the 'Related Links' section of this page.